crysxd/OctoApp-Plugin/README.md

 # OctoApp plugin
 A plugin providing extra functionality to OctoApp:

-- Remote push notification for events like print completion or filament change required
+- Remote push notification for events like print completion or filament change required with end-to-end encryption

 Get OctoApp on Google Play!